OmniLayer/spec/README.md

 #### Change a Transaction Type 21 Coin Sell Order

 An offer to sell coins can be changed by using Action = 2 (Update) until the whole Amount for sale has been sold or the offer is canceled.
+An Update is equivalent to a [Cancel a Transaction Type 21 Coin Sell Order](#cancel-a-transaction-type-21-coin-sell-order) followed by a new Transaction Type 21 Coin Sell Order.

 The Amount for sale and the Amount desired are the two fields that can be updated.
 Neither of these fields can have a value of zero.
 Attempts to change the Currency identifier for sale or the Currency identifier desired must invalidate the update transaction.
 Attempts to update a sell offer that is not active for any reason must be invalidated.

-The UI must indicate if the update was successful and how many coins were purchased before the update took effect.
+A  valid transaction type 21 with Action=2 updates the existing sell order, including block number and position within the block, and then performs the same matching process as for a transaction type 21 with Action=1 (New).

 The stored unit price must be updated using the updated Amount for sale and Amount desired.
 The Amount desired value can be discarded after the unit price is updated.

 The amount reserved from the available balance for this address must be adjusted to reflect the new amount for sale.
+Note that the amount for sale as a result of the update is limited by the available balance at the time of the update plus the existing sell order amount not yet accepted at the time of the update.

+The UI must indicate if the update was successful and how many coins were purchased before the update took effect.

-Say you decide you want to change an offer, e.g. the number of coins you are offering for sale, or the number of coins desired.
-Send the transaction with the new value(s), the same currency identifiers and Action = 2 (Update) before the whole amount offered has been accepted.
-Note that while the portion of an offer which has been accepted cannot be changed, sending an update message affects any coins which have not been accepted and transferred.
+Say you decide you want to change a sell order, e.g. the number of coins you are offering for sale, or the number of coins desired.
+Send the transaction with the new value(s), the same currency identifiers and Action = 2 (Update) so it is processed before the whole amount offered has been accepted.
+Note that while the portion of a sell order which has been accepted cannot be changed, sending an update message affects any coins which have not been accepted and transferred.

 #### Cancel a Transaction Type 21 Coin Sell Order

-An offer to sell coins can be canceled by using Action = 3 (Cancel) until the offer has been fully accepted by valid matching offers.
-When a sell offer is canceled, the associated coins are no longer reserved.
+An offer to sell coins can be canceled by using Action = 3 (Cancel) until the order has been fully accepted by valid matching offers.
+When a sell order is canceled, the associated coins are no longer reserved.
+Attempts to cancel a sell order that is not active for any reason must be invalidated.

 When canceling a sell order, the values in the following fields are not tested for validity:
 * Amount for sale